-The following table sets forth, for each of the Named Officers, information regarding stock awards outstanding at December 31, 2013.
-Each of the stock awards referred to in the table below were granted pursuant to our 2011 Equity Compensation Program or our 2002 Equity Compensation Program, as applicable.
+The following table sets forth, for each of the Named Officers, information regarding stock awards outstanding at December 31, 2015.
+Each of the stock awards referred to in the table below were granted pursuant to our 2011 Equity Compensation Program.
 The vesting dates applicable to each stock award are set forth in footnotes that follow the columnar explanations below the table.
-None of our Named Officers had any stock options outstanding as of December 31, 2013.
+None of our Named Officers had any stock options outstanding as of December 31, 2015.